 [Faust:] "I, Faust, do call upon thee, Mephistopheles!"

-O growing Moon, didst thou but A last time on pain of mine this desk how oft have I At midnight thee rising high O'er and paper I bend didst appear, o mournful friend
+O Moon, didst thou but shine A last time on this pain of Behind this desk how oft I At midnight seen rising high O'er and paper I bend Thou didst appear, o mournful

 I am the spirit that denies!
-And justly so: for all is born Deserves to be in scorn 'twere best if nothing were created Destruction, sin, wickedness - plainly All of which you as have classified That is my - there I abide
+And so: for all that is born to be destroyed in scorn Therefore 'twere best if nothing were Destruction, sin, wickedness - stated All of which you as have classified That is my element - there I

-] Scatter the stars with a hand Water, fire, tavern and beasts, all within command Thus in our booth today Creation's ample scope Wander swiftly, observing the Heavens, to the World, to Hell!
+] Scatter the stars a lavish hand Water, fire, wall Birds and beasts, all command in our narrow booth today Creation's ample scope Wander swiftly, well the Heavens, to the World, to Hell!

 The of Spirits is not barred to thee!